Forex Trading - A Beginner's Guide

 Volatility: Such as Average True Range (ATR), Volatility Index (VIX)

-Forex trading platforms like MetaTrader 4 and MetaTrader 5 come with pre-installed technical indicators, allowing you to analyse the ongoing trends and any chances of price reversals.
+Forex trading platforms like MetaTrader 4, MetaTrader 5, cTrader and TradingView, come with pre-installed technical indicators, allowing you to analyse the ongoing trends and any chances of price reversals.
 Based on these indicators, you can create forex trading strategies.

 These platforms also allow you to use a combination of both fundamental and technical analysis.
 While fundamental analysis, through financial news alerts, allows traders to gauge the interest rate and inflation outlook for both currencies in a pair, technical indicators and charts provide insight into trends and ranges within the price history.
 Chart patterns can provide clues regarding how prices might move within the patterns and where they are likely to go after a break-out.